What To Know When Signing Your First Commercial Lease Agreement

 Services Provided by the Tenant and Landlord

-The lease document will outline the services the tenant will be providing for the space.
+The commercial lease agreement will outline the services the tenant will receive for the space.
 For example, if you decide your business needs a security guard, the lease will need to outline the guard’s hours.
 Another example includes the HVAC hours for your space.
 Sometimes the tenant controls the hours, but other times the landlord is in control of turning the system on and off.

 When the Space Will Be Ready

 The landlord may need to do some improvements to the space before you move in.
 The lease document will specify your lease commencement date.
 This is crucial for businesses that are already leasing a space.

 Make sure you’re covered.
 You don’t want your current lease to expire before your new lease move-in date.

 The landlord will require the tenant to carry certain insurances to lease the space.
 This could include general liability, workers' compensation, excess liability, and more.
 You’ll want to speak with your insurance agent to ensure that your insurance coverage lines up with the requirements of the lease.